tireddy2/hsm-pqc/draft-ietf-pquip-pqc-hsm-constrained.md

 rejection-sampling iterations used during the most recent signing operation.
 This enables benchmarking tools to accurately compute average signing times across multiple signing operations.

-To provide a more comprehensive assessment of ML-DSA signing performance, benchmarks MAY report all or some of the following metrics:
+To provide a more comprehensive assessment of ML-DSA signing performance, benchmarks may report all or some of the following metrics:

 1. Single-iteration signing time: